 The LG 38GL950-B is the best ultrawide monitor with native G-SYNC support we’ve tested.
-It has a 38 inch screen with a 3840 x 1600 resolution, which results in roughly the same pixel density as a 27 inch 1440p monitor.
-Its curved screen makes it easier to see the sides and helps deliver a more immersive gaming experience.
-It has decent reflection handling and impressive peak brightness, so visibility shouldn’t be an issue even in the brightest settings.
+It has a 38-inch screen that has a resolution of 3840x 1600.
+This monitor has roughly the same pixel density and a 27-inch 1440p display.
+The curved screen allows for better viewing of the sides and provides a more immersive gaming experience.
+It has excellent peak brightness and reflection handling, so visibility should not be an obstacle even in the brightest settings.

-It has remarkable motion handling.
+It is capable of remarkable motion handling.
 Its response time is exceptional, and you can overclock its 144Hz refresh rate up to 175Hz, resulting in fluid motion and incredible responsiveness.
 It has native G-SYNC support, and it’s compatible with FreeSync.
-It’s decent for gaming in HDR because it can display a wide color gamut, and it gets decently bright to bring out some highlights.
+It is suitable for HDR gaming because it can display a wide range of colors and can get decently bright to highlight some highlights.

-Unfortunately, it’s not the most ideal for dark rooms because it has a low contrast ratio that makes blacks look gray.
-Also, the stand only allows for tilt and height adjustments.
+Unfortunately, it isn’t the best choice for dark rooms.
+It has a low-contrast ratio which makes blacks look gray.
+The stand is limited to tilt and height adjustments.
 On the upside, it has plenty of features, like a Picture-in-Picture/Picture-by-Picture mode, two USB ports, and even some RGB bias lighting on the back of the monitor.
-In addition to having a flicker-free backlight, it has a blue light filter to help reduce eye strain.
+It also features a flicker-free rearlight and a blue light filter that reduces eye strain.
 Overall, it’s an impressive gaming monitor that’s worth checking out.

 The Acer X35 supports NVIDIA G-SYNC Ultimate, which ensures buttery smooth performance with no screen tearing, stuttering, added input lag, and minimal ghosting thanks to the variable overdrive.

-Note that you cannot use G-SYNC with AMD graphics cards.
+G-SYNC cannot be used with AMD graphics cards.

-Other features include Acer RGB Light Sense, Predator GameView (FPS, RTS, and similar presets), Aim Point, and Dark Boost.
+Other features include Acer RGB light Sense, Predator GameView, Aim Point and Dark Boost.

 The monitor features premium design quality with a steep 1800R curvature and versatile ergonomics including up to 130mm height adjustment, -5°/35° tilt, +/- 45° swivel, and VESA mount compatibility.